-Version Date Section Changed Change(s) Description 1 June 2024 Part 1C New Part 1C added for the return of damaged or damaging fish.
+Version Date Section Changed Change(s) Description 1 May 2025 Part 1B - 5 New exceptions added for pāua (clause 5.9), and dredge oysters taken from OYU5 (clause 5.10).
+Part 1B - 8 New exception added for southern bluefin tuna (clause 8.2).
+Part 2B Revoked previous clause 13.3 for southern bluefin tuna.
+2 - Definition clauses New species definitions added.
+1 June 2024 Part 1C New Part 1C added for the return of damaged or damaging fish.
 New exception added for seven highly migratory species that have been damaged by predation when caught by surface longline.
-Part 1B Changed clauses 8.1 (2) and (3) - to refer to a commercial fisher and remove reference to national allocation.
-2 - Definition clauses New species definitions added 1 March 2024 Part 1B - 8 New exception added for Pacific bluefin tuna 1 November 2022 N/A New Fisheries (Landing and Discard Exceptions) Notice.
+Part 1B Changed clauses 8.1 (1) and (2) - to refer to a commercial fisher and remove reference to national allocation.
+2 - Definition clauses New species definitions added.
+1 March 2024 Part 1B - 8 New exception added for Pacific bluefin tuna.
+1 November 2022 N/A New Fisheries (Landing and Discard Exceptions) Notice.
 Commercial landing exceptions previously provided for under Schedule 6 of the Fisheries Act 1996 were moved to either Part 1 or Part 2 of this Notice.